godfred-nsabo/Projects/Build a Quiz App Using HTML, CSS and JavaScript/README.md

 # DESCRIPTION

-In this course, you're going to learn how to build a Quiz application without the assistance of libraries or frameworks.
-Here are some of the topic we will cover!
+In this project, we're to build a Quiz application without the assistance of libraries or frameworks.
+Here are some stuffs covered!

 * Save high scores in Local Storage